Staff profile

 Edited Volumes

-Scientific Instructions and Colonial Information, 1700-1850, co-edited with Linda Andersson Burnett and Maria Florutau (forthcoming).
+Scientific Instructions and Colonial Information, 1700-1850, co-edited with Linda Andersson Burnett and Maria Florutau, Special Issue, of the British Journal for the History of Science (forthcoming 2026).

-The Enlightened Diarist: Gender, Science and Sociability in the Life of Jane Ewbank of York, co-edited with Jane Rendall and Rachel Feldberg (Boydell and Brewer, forthcoming).
+Gender, Science and Sociability in the Diary of Jane Ewbank of York (1778‒1824), co-edited with Jane Rendall and Rachel Feldberg (Boydell and Brewer, forthcoming 2026).

 A Cultural History of Chemistry in the Eighteenth Century, Co-edited with Ursula Klein (London: Bloomsbury, 2022).
 This is volume 4 out of Bloomsbury’s A Cultural History of Chemistry, Volumes 1-6.
 The entire series was named one of the Choice Outstanding Academic Titles for 2023, the only edited series to be given the award in 2023.